-2. Acquire prescribed information at the outset of the business relationship to satisfy the additional information requirements of Part I, Chapter 5: □ a. source of funds for the transaction (e.g., a UK bank account in own name); □ b. employment and salary details; and □ c. source of wealth (e.g., inheritance, divorce settlement, property sale)

-- 7.55 Firms are not required to assume that a payment from an unidentified source (e.g., by wire transfer from a UK bank or building society or a UK Building Society counter cheque that does not identify the account from which it is made) is being made by a third party unless they are aware of some fact that suggests that this is, or may be the case. - 7.56 An insurer must, where appropriate, verify the identity of the beneficial owner for increased risk products in line with the provisions in Part I, paragraphs 5.3.11 and 5.3.12.
+- 2. Acquire prescribed information at the outset of the business relationship to satisfy the additional information requirements of Part I, Chapter 5: - a. source of funds for the transaction (e.g., a UK bank account in own name); - b. employment and salary details; and - c. source of wealth (e.g., inheritance, divorce settlement, property sale) - 3.
+If the firm determines that the risk of the business is increased further by the customer and/or payment and/or location (e.g. the customer is a PEP in a high risk country), the firm should consider, as part of its EDD, whether the information regarding source of wealth should be demonstrated.
+For example, for source of wealth from inheritance, a copy of the Will could be requested. - 7.55 Firms are not required to assume that a payment from an unidentified source (e.g., by wire transfer from a UK bank or building society or a UK Building Society counter cheque that does not identify the account from which it is made) is being made by a third party unless they are aware of some fact that suggests that this is, or may be the case. - 7.56 An insurer must, where appropriate, verify the identity of the beneficial owner for increased risk products in line with the provisions in Part I, paragraphs 5.3.11 and 5.3.12.